zhanghaowx/crypto-trading-engine/docs/markdowns/markets/coinbase.md

 # Coinbase

+> [!WARNING]
+> The support of using coinbase's Advanced Trade API is paused due to coinbase's action on reviewing my accounts.
+As of now only replay feature is complete for coinbase.

 [Coinbase](https://www.coinbase.com/home) is one of the largest cryptocurrency exchange in the United States in terms of trading volume.
 It uses [Financial Information eXchange](http://en.wikipedia.org/wiki/Financial_Information_eXchange), or FIX, for its market data and order entry [API](https://docs.cloud.coinbase.com/exchange/docs/welcome).